Irish Names for Girls: Unique and Lovely Baby Names from Ireland

 Pronounced: KAHR-uh

-Meaning: Cara is an Irish name that means “friend” or “beloved”.
-It is derived from the Old Irish word care originally, which meant “friend”.
-The name Cara suggests companionship and love.
-Today, Cara is a popular name in Ireland and across the English-speaking world.
+Cara is an Irish name meaning “friend” or “beloved,” rooted in the Gaelic word for “friend.”
+It conveys companionship and love.
+Today, Cara is a popular name in Ireland and the English-speaking world.
+Initially a term of endearment, it evolved into a given name.

 Ceili